PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

 - If the vehicle within the x-y acceptance radius, the altitude acceptance is modified such that the mission progresses (even if it is not in the altitude acceptance radius).

-###  Mission Mode Avoidance Interface
+###  Mission Mode Avoidance Interface {#mission_avoidance_interface}

-Mission mode is enabled on PX4 by setting `MPC_OBS_AVOID` to `True`.
+Mission mode is enabled on PX4 by setting `MPC_OBS_AVOID` to `1`.

-PX4 communicates with the computer vision system on the companion computer using the Path Planning Protocol. <!-- check we call it this! -->
+PX4 communicates with the computer vision system on the companion computer using an implementation of the [Path Planning Protocol](TBD) (Trajectory Interface). <!-- check we call it this! -->

-At very high level:
-* PX4 sends `TRAJECTORY_REPRESENTATION_WAYPOINTS` messages to the companion at 5Hz.
+PX4 sends the desired trajectory to the companion computer in `TRAJECTORY_REPRESENTATION_WAYPOINTS` messages at 5Hz.
-  - The first point (array index 0) contains the vehicle current NED body position, NED body velocity, acceleration, and vehicle yaw.
-  - The index 1 and 2 points contain information about the current and next mission waypoints, respectively: position, yaw setpoint and yaw speed setpoint.
-* When an obstacle is detected, the planning system returns a stream of the same `TRAJECTORY_REPRESENTATION_WAYPOINTS` message containing setpoints to navigate around the obstacle (only the first field is filled).
+The "waypoint" array fields are set as shown:
+- _index 0 :_
+  - position: x-y-z NED vehicle local position
+  - velocity: x-y-z NED velocity setpoint
+  - acceleration: vehicle acceleration
+  - yaw: vehicle yaw
+  - yaw_speed: NaN
+- _index 1:_
+  - position: x-y-z NED local coordinates of the current mission waypoint
+  - velocity: NaN
+  - Acceleration: NaN
+  - yaw: yaw setpoint
+  - yaw_speed: yaw speed setpoint
+- _Index2:_
+  - position: x-y-z NED local coordinates of the next mission waypoint
+  - velocity: NaN
+  - acceleration: NaN
+  - yaw: yaw setpoint
+  - yaw_speed: yaw speed setpoint
+- The remaining indices/fields are filled with NaN.

+PX4 expects to receive target setpoints in a stream of `TRAJECTORY_REPRESENTATION_WAYPOINTS` messages.
+The array waypoints should contains all `NaN` except for index 0:
+- _index 0 :_
+  - Position: position setpoint
+  - Velocity: velocity setpoint
+  - acceleration: `NaN` (acceleration setpoints are not supported by PX4)
+  - Yaw: yaw setpoint
+  - Yaw_speed: yaw speed setpoint

+The messages should be sent over the whole mission (not just when navigating around an obstacle).
+The rate at which target setpoints are sent depends on the capabilities of the planning software.
+Nominally this should exceed [TBD].

 The paragraphs below describe the behaviour in greater detail, covering the internal PX4 behaviour and message flow through ROS.

-#### Detailed Mission Mode Information
+#### Mission Mode Detailed Behaviour

-When a mission is uploaded from QGC and the parameter `MPC_OBS_AVOID` is set to `True`, PX4 fills the uORB message `vehicle_trajectory_waypoint_desired` in the following way.
+When a mission is uploaded from QGC and the parameter `MPC_OBS_AVOID` is set to `1`, PX4 fills the uORB message `vehicle_trajectory_waypoint_desired` as described below:

 Array `waypoints`:
-_index 0 :_
+- _index 0 :_
   - position: x-y-z NED vehicle local position
   - velocity: x-y-z NED velocity setpoint generated by the active FlightTask
   - Acceleration: vehicle acceleration
   - Yaw: vehicle yaw
   - Yaw_speed: NaN

-_index 1:_
+- _index 1:_
   - position: x-y-z NED local coordinates of the current mission waypoint
   - Velocity: NaN
   - Acceleration: NaN
   - Yaw: yaw setpoint
   - Yaw_speed: yaw speed setpoint

-_Index2:_
+- _Index2:_
   - position: x-y-z NED local coordinates of the next mission waypoint
   - Velocity: NaN
   - Acceleration: NaN
   - Yaw: yaw setpoint
   - Yaw_speed: yaw speed setpoint

 The remaining indices are filled with NaN.

-The message vehicle_trajectory_waypoint_desired` is mapped into the MAVLink message `TRAJECTORY_REPRESENTATION_WAYPOINTS`.
+The message `vehicle_trajectory_waypoint_desired` is mapped into the MAVLink message `TRAJECTORY_REPRESENTATION_WAYPOINTS`.
 The messages are sent at 5Hz.

-MAVROS translates the MAVLink message into a ROS message called mavros_msgs::trajectory and does the conversion from NED to ENU frames.
+MAVROS translates the MAVLink message into a ROS message called `mavros_msgs::trajectory` and does the conversion from NED to ENU frames.
 Messages are published on the ROS topic `/mavros/trajectory/desired`

 On the avoidance side, the algorithm plans a path to the waypoint.

-The position or velocity setpoints generated by the obstacle avoidance to get collision free to the waypoint can be sent to the Firmware with two ROS messages: mavros_msgs::trajectory (both velocity and position set points) on ROS topic /mavros/trajectory/generated nav_msgs::Path (only position setpoints) on ROS topic /mavros/trajectory/path
+The position or velocity setpoints generated by the obstacle avoidance to get collision free to the waypoint can be sent to the Firmware with two ROS messages:
+`mavros_msgs::trajectory` (both velocity and position set points) on ROS topic `/mavros/trajectory/generated` `nav_msgs::Path` (only position setpoints) on ROS topic `/mavros/trajectory/path`

 MAVROS converts the set points from ENU to NED frame and translates the ROS messages into a MAVLink message `TRAJECTORY_REPRESENTATION_WAYPOINTS`.

-On the Firmware side, incoming `TRAJECTORY_REPRESENTATION_WAYPOINTS` are translated into uORB `vehicle_trajectory_waypoint` messages.
+On the PX4 side, incoming `TRAJECTORY_REPRESENTATION_WAYPOINTS` are translated into uORB `vehicle_trajectory_waypoint` messages.
 The array waypoints contains all NAN expect for index 0:
 - Position: position setpoint
 - Velocity: velocity setpoint
 - acceleration: NaN (acceleration setpoints are not supported by the Firmware)